mroth/bootslap/README.md

 To link...
 TODO DESC

 ### Updating ALL THE THINGS
 Since we're OCD, we need a script update everything.
-TODO rewrite for new system
+This is handled via `rake update`.